-Soothe sore muscles naturally with a warm bath and this aromatic fall spice bath salt.
+Soothe sore muscles naturally with a warm bath and this aromatic fall spice homemade bath salt recipe.
+Perfect for a cool autumn evening.

 Crisp, cool nights, cozying up on the couch with a flannel blanket and decorating the front porch with pumpkins and mums are all favorites when it comes to the fall season.
 Once the weather changes, trips to the corn maze and cups full of warm apple cider are activities that enviably welcome in autumn.